 Gradually my private practice built up.
 Most of the people who approached me for counselling had heard about my work from fellow trainees or former clients.
 I began to get an overall picture of how connections can result in an enquiry and that connections can go back many years, I still have a few recommendations from parents whose children were at the nursery school.

 The internet allows for numerous connections.
 People landing on my website might be dismissed as a slight and fleeting moment.
-However in that moment a photo or a few words may catch their interest and perhaps they will return.
+Nonetheless, in that moment a photo or a few words may catch their interest and perhaps they will return.
 I find that it helps to be visible in several places, my website, appropriate directories, Twitter, Pinterest and my Facebook business page.
 Then people can build up a picture of who I am and the therapeutic services that I offer.
 Contacting a therapist or supervisor can be daunting and I hope that with all the personal information available online this becomes a little easier.

 I enjoy connecting with colleagues both online and offline.
 I like being sociable and there is great scope for supporting and learning from each other.
 This includes therapeutic theory and practice as well as understanding social media and how to use it for networking.
 I have found groups that are relevant to me through my professional organisations, friend and colleague recommendations, Facebook and LinkedIn.